David T. C. Davies: Election to the UK Parliament and Dual Mandate

 He was elected at the 2005 general election as member of the House of Commons for Monmouth, the seat he held in the Welsh Assembly.
-He defeated the sitting Labour MP Huw Edwards by 4,527 votes, and remains the MP for the constituency.
+He defeated the sitting Labour MP Huw Edwards by 4,527 votes, and remained the MP for the constituency until the July 2024 election.
 On 18 May 2005 he made his maiden speech giving a history of his constituency from Geoffrey of Monmouth onwards.
-In Parliament he joined the Welsh Affairs Select Committee on his election.
-After the 2015 general election, he was returned unopposed the chairmanship of the committee.
+After his election to the UK parliament, his role as Welsh Conservative Spokesperson on Education in the Assembly was re-assigned to William Graham.
+He had previously announced his intention to stand down as Assembly Member for Monmouth at the 2007 Welsh Assembly election.
+The Conservatives retained the Monmouth seat, at that election with Nick Ramsay being elected.